 IARS has been successful in its application to the European Commission Youth in Action Programme for action 4.1; "Support for bodies active at European level in the field of youth".

-IARS was selected amongst many applicants for a Framework Partnership Agreement covering the period 2011-2013.
-Only one other organisation was selected from the UK.
+IARS was selected amongst many applicants for a Framework Partnership Agreement covering a 3 year period .

 Dr. Theo Gavrielides, Founder and Director of IARS said: "We are extremely happy and relieved with this news.
 What some people do not know is that IARS was originally set up as an informal European network of young people who felt passionate about informing policies affecting them.
 I am very proud of our young people and I am confident that they will do good justice to these public funds".